 The 8 in 1 canine dewormer is also a very good value compared to other brands which are upwards of 6 times the cost for their deworming treatments.
 On the other hand, some owners have reported back that due to the low cost, it is not effective and did not cure their dog.

-Although this is a popular dog dewormer that can be administered 3 times daily, it has mixed reviews when it comes to how the dog reacts to the taste of their food, and also how effective it is at actually treating worms.
+Although the 8 In 1 Safe Guard Canine Dewormer is a popular large dog dewormer that can be administered 3 times daily, it has mixed reviews when it comes to how the dog reacts to the taste of their food, and also how effective it is at actually treating worms.
 The company also suggests adding water to aid in the mixing, especially if you use dry dog food.

 Some dogs reacted very well to this product and it quickly cleared up all their worm issues, where as other owners reported side effects and a general lack of improvement so moved on to other treatment.